Green Leasing Overview

 What are the benefits of green leases or performance-based leases?

-Green leases can reduce an office building’s utility costs by 22%, and up to $0.51 per square foot in commercial buildings.
-When executed, green leases have the potential to provide the leased U.S. office market $3.3 billion in annual cost savings.
+Green leases can reduce a U.S. office building’s utility cost an average of 17% or $0.34 per square foot.
+When executed, green leases have the potential to provide the leased U.S. office market an average of $2.2 billion in annual cost savings.
 Performance-based leases can take the energy savings even farther by setting continual performance targets with the tenant.

 Green leases also improve a company’s environmental, social, and governance (ESG) scores through its energy and water management best practices, management of tenant sustainability impacts, and climate change and adaptation strategies included in the lease (GRESB Real Estate Sustainability Disclosure Topics & Accounting Metrics 2018).
 The Platinum level green lease incorporates social impact metrics into the lease, improving a company’s “S” scores as well.